 MetaFluorex™ is a highly ordered (hexagonal closed-pack), optically transparent, straight pore, ceramic thin membrane produced using NANOPEC proprietary biocompatible process.

 In addition to achieving a high level of order, NANOPEC production does not use cytotoxic chemicals commonly present in the production of ordered AAO membranes.
 Chromium and Mercury-free guarantee biocompatibility for uses in the biopharmaceutical and health care industries, eliminating R&D artifacts, preserving cell viability.
 Made with the highest purity aluminum (99.999%) under carefully controlled conditions, MetaPurex exhibits notable physical and chemical properties.
 Read more.

 The high transparency of and the absence of Cr+6 ions makes MetaPurex compatible with fluorescence bio-assays.
-These ordered high purity ceramic membranes provide two orders of magnitude fluorescence enhancement factor (>100x) which gives higher sensitivity to your existing bio-assays.
+These ordered high purity ceramic membranes provide over one order of magnitude fluorescence enhancement factor (>10x) which gives higher sensitivity to your existing bio-assays.

 MetaPurex offers high flexibility in large formats.
 This is due to the proprietary method to cut simple and complex shapes without the appearance of micro-cracks.
 Unlike other AAO membranes, MetaPurex does not require a polypropylene o-ring for safe handling, increasing the amount of area for the required bio-processing task at hand.